How is my Residency Status determined?

 I am a member of the military.
 How does this affect my residency?

-Residency is based on the location of the present domicile of the student with the 4 month requirement waived if the applicant can provide a Department of Defense 214 or 899.
-This waiver is extended to the dependents (spouse and children) of the person named on the Department of Defense 214 or 899 who reside at the same address.
+Residency is based on the location of the present domicile of the student with the four-month requirement waived if the applicant can provide a Department of Defense 214 or 899, NGB form 22 or paperwork for reassignment or changed military base.
+This waiver is extended to the dependents (spouse and children) of the person named on the Department of Defense 214 or 899, or NGB form 22 who reside at the same address.

 How do I submit an appeal if I do not agree with the institution?

-Students wishing to exercise their right to appeal must submit an Exception to College Policy appeal form.
+Students wishing to exercise their right to appeal must submit an Administrative Appeal form.

 For additional questions regarding residency please visit the StarZone or any of the other service center locations or call 517-483-1200, Option #2 to speak with a Customer Relations Specialist.